 2) Maple Cookies

 And while we’re on the subject of maple syrup – maple cookies are amazing!
 While most people will have no doubt tried maple syrup, I’m sure many of them have never had maple cookies.
-These make the perfect souvenir to bring home as you can’t get maple cookies outside of Canada (in my experience)
+These make the perfect souvenir to bring home as it’s hard to get maple cookies outside of Canada.

 I have never seen Maple Cookies anywhere else in the world and they pack super easily!

 Surprisingly, I’ve only ever tried Poutine once.
-There’s a reason for that though!
-I refuse to eat the Poutine here in BC since it looks unappealing and I worked in a kitchen where I saw how it was made/put together (say no more) I waited two years to try Poutine.
+I waited two years to try Poutine.
 My very first Poutine was in Montreal, and I do not regret waiting.
-It was amazing – way different to BC!
-Quebec Poutine will change your life.
+It was amazing – Quebec Poutine will change your life.
 Since Poutine originated in Quebec this is where I’d recommend trying it.